 LMI data powered by LMI for All

 - Most entrants have a degree or Higher National Diploma (HND) in a subject such as interactive media, digital media or web development and design.
-You should check that the course content is suitable for the multimedia career you want to enter.
+You should check that the course content is suitable for the career you want to enter.

 - There are postgraduate courses available for those with or without a computing-related degree.